reduan2660/attendance/README.md

 1. Create a new branch following the naming convention: "feature-{feature_name}"
 2. Create a pull request to the main branch
 3. Wait for approval from code owner

+## What to contribute ?

+- Improve UI
+- Authentication/Authorization
+- API design for rest of the services including portal